vignesh69420/servicenow-mcp/README.md

 ### Example Usage with Claude

-Once the ServiceNow MCP server is configured with Claude Desktop, you can ask Claude to perform actions like:
+Below are some example natural language queries you can use with Claude to interact with ServiceNow via the MCP server:

 #### Incident Management Examples
 - "Create a new incident for a network outage in the east region"